 Not only is divorce emotionally painful, the process can be financially painful as well.
 But there are ways to minimize the cost of your divorce.

 The easiest way is to reach an agreement with your spouse on issues such as child custody and access, child support, spousal support and the division of marital property.
-If you can do this and have what is called an uncontested divorce, we draft the uncontested divorce and file the necessary court documents to obtain the uncontested divorce, for a flat fee of $499 plus HST and filing fees.
+If you can do this and have what is called an uncontested divorce, we draft the uncontested divorce and file the necessary court documents to obtain the uncontested divorce, for a flat fee of $1699 plus HST.